rremple/intervalidus/readme.md

 ## Internals and extras

-Both the mutable and immutable variants of `Data`, `DataMulti`, and `DataVersioned` use three mutable data structures internally for managing state, two of which are custom (in the `collection` subproject):
+Both the mutable and immutable variants of `Data`, `DataMulti`, and `DataVersioned` use three data structures internally for managing state, two of which are custom (in the `collection` subproject):

-- A mutable standard library `TreeMap`, ordered by the start of each interval.
+- An immutable standard library `TreeMap`, ordered by the start of each interval.
 This allows for fast in-order retrieval in methods like `getAll`, and is essential for deterministic results in methods like `foldLeft` that use `getAll`.

-- A mutable multimap that associates each value with all the intervals in which that value is valid, ordered by the start of each interval.
+- An immutable multimap that associates each value with all the intervals in which that value is valid, ordered by the start of each interval.
 This speeds up operations like `compress`, which improves performance for all mutation operations that use `compress`.
 Intervalidus uses its own compact implementation of a `MultiMapSorted` (based on standard library `Map` and `SortedSet`) which is somewhat similar to `SortedMultiDict` in `scala-collection-contrib`, but returns the _values_ in order, not the _keys_.
 Having values in order is essential for deterministic results from `compress` and all mutation operations relying on `compress`.
-Only the mutable variant is used internally, but an immutable variant is also provided.
+Only the immutable variant is used internally, but a mutable variant is also provided.
 Note that the sample billing application uses this multimap directly for managing customer transactions.

 - A "box search tree", which is a specialized, high-performance hyperoctree (i.e., a B-tree, quadtree, octree, etc.,